 If you have applied but not received your Award Letter,click on "What is Needed to Complete Application Processing?" on the Financial Aid Status page of your MyCCC account as soon as possible.

 To apply for student financial aid at Clatsop Community College, including federal and state grants, work-study, and loans, you need to complete the Free Application for Federal Student Aid (FAFSA).
 Completing and submitting the FAFSA is free.
 Completing and submitting a Free Application for Federal Student Aid (FAFSA) is the single most important thing you can do to get assistance paying for your education at Clatsop.
 The FAFSA collects information about you and your family.
 This information is used by Clatsop, the state and federal government to determine your eligibility for student financial aid.
 Make sure to complete the correct year FAFSA.
-For this academic year please use the 2015-16 FAFSA.
-For next academic year, which starts in the Summer of 2016, use the 2016-17 FAFSA.
+Complete the 2016-2017 FAFSA for enrollment Summer 2016 through Spring 2017.
 Please contact us if you have any questions about which FAFSA to complete.